Curtis Greer

-Curtis Greer (born November 10, 1957) is an American former professional football defensive end who played in the National Football League (NFL) for the St. Louis Cardinals from 1980 to 1987.
+Curtis Greer (born November 10, 1957) is an American former professional football player who was a defensive end in the National Football League (NFL) for the St. Louis Cardinals from 1980 to 1987.
 He was a top pass-rusher in the early 1980s before his career was curtailed by knee problems, missing an entire year in 1986.
 He played college football as a defensive tackle for the Michigan Wolverines from 1976 to 1979 and was selected by the Cardinals in the first round (sixth overall pick) of the 1980 NFL draft.

 Early life

 Greer was born in Detroit, Michigan, in 1957.
 He played high school football at Detroit's Cass Technical High School, graduating in 1975.

 University of Michigan

 Greer enrolled at the University of Michigan in 1975 and played college football as a defensive tackle for Bo Schembechler's Michigan Wolverines football teams from 1976 to 1979.
 He had been planning to attend Michigan State University, but decided to follow several of his high school teammates to the University of Michigan.
 He played defensive tackle at Michigan.
 Greer was a 1979 All-America selection.
 He had 11 sacks his sophomore and junior year.
 He set a Michigan record for tackles-for-a-loss in a season (21) and career (48).
 He was a two-time First-team All-Big Ten Conference selection (1978, 1979) and helped lead the Wolverines to three conference championships and four bowl games.